renoise/tools/Tools/com.renoise.xStream.xrnx/README.md

 Here are a few examples to give you a taste of what xStream can be used for:

-**Sequencer** - a demonstration of how to create a basic repeating pattern in xStream.
+* **Step Sequencer** - a highly configurable step sequencer with a pattern-FX module for some more unusual effects.
+* **Voice Recorder** - a demonstration of how the built-in voice manager makes it possible to record live MIDI on the fly, much like how Renoise does it.

-**Exponential Delay** - this model can be used for 'bouncing ball' simulations, among other things.
-The controls correspond to physical aspects such as 'gravity', 'energy' and more.
-Mostly suitable for percussive sounds.
+* **Exponential Delay** - create 'bouncing ball' simulations, among other things.
+The controls correspond to physical aspects such as 'gravity', 'energy' and can create a wide variety of rhythms.

-**Euclidean Rhythms** - ever since someone discovered that Euclidean number ratios can generate useful rhythms, the theory of the famous greek mathematician got applied to music as well
+* **Euclidean Rhythms** - ever since it was discovered that Euclidean number ratios can generate useful rhythms, the theory of the famous greek mathematician got applied to music as well.

-**Granular** - this model will generate swarms of chopped-up small sounds.
+* **Granular** - this model generates swervy swarms of chopped-up sounds, using pitch and sample offset commands én masse.
 Works best on ambient and atmospheric sounds.
+* **Chord Memory** - this model can read chords from the pattern and apply them anywhere.
+Useful to create shapshots of chord progressions, comes loaded with standard chord presets.

 ### Limitations